 Obama needs to learn from Clinton and better balance his activist agenda with convincing measures to streamline and discipline government -- efforts he has belatedly begun with his deficit-reduction commission and domestic discretionary spending freeze.
 Democrats also might need to trim the health plan's cost before moving ahead.
 But, however Democrats guard their flanks, their final decision on health care will still turn on the same fundamental question: Do they believe they can hold a majority of the country while implementing the agenda they feel is right?
 If the answer is no, the implications extend far beyond this one issue.

-This article appears in the Feb.
-27, 2010, edition of National Journal.
+This article appears in the February 27, 2010 edition of National Journal Magazine.

 Don't Miss Today's Top Stories

 Rick, Executive Director for Policy

 Concise coverage of everything I wish I had hours to read about."